Sarah Kliff: Career

 Kliff began her journalism career at Newsweek and later joined Politico, where she covered the implementation of the Affordable Care Act (ACA).
 She then moved to The Washington Post as a health policy reporter and was a founding writer of Wonkblog, a policy blog aimed at making complex policy topics accessible.

 In 2014, Kliff became a senior policy correspondent at Vox, where she launched the "Emergency Room Billing" project.
 This initiative involved collecting and analyzing over 1,000 emergency room bills submitted by readers to expose hidden and predatory billing practices in the U.S. healthcare system.
 The project led to significant policy changes and the reversal of over $100,000 in medical debt.

 In 2019, Kliff joined The New York Times to continue her investigative reporting on healthcare costs, surprise medical billing, and federal health policy, including the COVID-19 pandemic response.

 Recognition

 Kliff was a finalist for the 2020 Pulitzer Prize for Investigative Reporting for her work on emergency room billing practices.
 She has also received awards from the Association of Health Care Journalists and the National Institute for Health Care Management.

 Education

 Kliff earned her bachelor's degree from Washington University in St. Louis.

 Personal life

-She resides in Washington, D.C., with her husband and their beagle named Spencer.
+She resides in Washington, D.C., with her husband, son, daughter and their dog named Goose.